 - All of the web apps and mobile apps you use, for email, finance, chat, taxes, search, and for anything else, have become only user interfaces working on top of your phone clouddata.

 - storing all personal data, through the internet, into your phone – no matter which device you’re working from.

 - Remember, back in 2020, data went through the internet, into centralized cloud storage providers you didn’t have access to.

 - back then, you couldn’t bring your private cloud.
 So AWS, Google Cloud, Azure (Microsoft) Cloud, and countless others were used.
 Those still exist today, but they’re mostly used for backup + for an app’s business-internal data.

 - apps still process your data, but you own it.

-- apps will additionally still store your data on traditional cloud storage to make their app features work.
+- apps will still store some additional data on traditional cloud storage to make their app features work.

-- now, regulations require app creators to allow you to use your phone as cloud storage, as soon as their apps need personal data.
+- now, regulations require app creators to allow you to use your phone as cloud storage, as soon as their apps handle personal data.

-- Before you use any app that wants to store personal data, you first connect the app to your phone’s cloud
+- Before you use any app that wants to store personal data, you’ll first connect the app to your phone’s cloud

 - apps suggest the structure (files and folders, names, locations, …), so you don’t have to bother, if you don’t want to.